papudatta/istio-demo/README.md

 ```
 ##### Update the yaml with the above image.
 Can do it manually or use sed

-**Overview of this demo app**
+**Overview of this demo app** \
-FrontEnd runs a Python flask app
+FrontEnd runs a Python flask app \
-Backend runs a golang service
+Backend runs a golang service \
-v1 of golang service returns ASN of the IP you are connecting from
+v1 of golang service returns ASN of the IP you are connecting from \
-v2 returns Country code along with ASN
+v2 returns Country code along with ASN.

 **Steps:**
 1. I'd run the yamls in the numbered fashion.